Minocrisy/Vidocrisy/memory-bank/activeContext.md

 11. ✅ Implement test cases for key components
 12. ✅ Implement performance optimization utilities
 13. ✅ Create performance optimization hooks
-14. ⏳ Fix TypeScript errors in test files
+14. ✅ Fix TypeScript errors in test files
 15. ⏳ Apply performance optimizations to critical components:
     - Apply memoization to expensive computations in VideoEditor
     - Implement lazy loading for video thumbnails in LibraryPage
     - Use debouncing for search inputs and form submissions
     - Apply throttling to scroll events and video timeline interactions
     - Implement network status detection to adapt the UI based on connection quality
-16. ⏳ Run the test suite and fix any issues
-17. ⏳ Update final documentation
+16. ⏳ Update final documentation

 ## Active Decisions
 - **Frontend Framework**: React.js with Chakra UI for a modern, customizable interface